 Title of Policy School

 Policy Type Statutory/School/Discretionary (Delete as appropriate)

 Review Cycle Annual

-Policy prepared by Kim Ashby (SENCO)
+Policy prepared by Date of approval Kim Ashby (SENCO) June 2023

-Date of approval June 2022

-Next Review July 2023
+Next Review July 2024

 1. Introductions, Purposes & Aims

 Purpose

 The purpose of the policy is to ensure that Queen Elizabeth's School complies with its "...obligation to identify the need for, request and implement access arrangements..."
 (JCQ General Regulations for Approved Centres, 5.5) The policy also ensures that arrangements are carried out in accordance with the current edition of the JCQ publications 'Adjustments for candidates with disabilities and learning difficulties Access Arrangements and Reasonable Adjustments.'